 Ian Hale has been a familiar face in the Perth film fraternity for more than 30 years in his capacity as State manager WA/SA/NT for Paramount Pictures, Universal Pictures,Dreamworks Animation and Transmission Films.

 In 2020 Ian started his own Distribution Company HALO Films to use his experience in assisting WA films that had no funding or distribution get made and find an audience.
-Thus far having distributed local independent films The Xrossing, Greenfield, Documentary The Last Horns of Africa, Edward and Isabella, Bassendream and now Black Cockatoo Crisis.

 Community Updates